A multimodal dynamical variational autoencoder for audiovisual speech representation learning: Experiments on audiovisual speech

 \textbf{Discussion} We start by comparing VQ-MDVAE with its two unimodal counterparts, VQ-DSAE-audio and VQ-DSAE-visual, for the emotion category classification task on the MEAD dataset.
 In Figure~\ref{fig:acc_vs_amout_of_data}, we show the classification accuracy as a function of the amount of labeled training data used to train the MLR classification model.
 VQ-MDVAE and the VQ-DSAE models are all pre-trained in an unsupervised manner on the MEAD dataset.
 Using the exact same experimental protocol, we observe that when using 100\% of the labeled data the VQ-MDVAE model outperforms its two unimodal counterparts by about 50\% of accuracy, which clearly demonstrates the interest of a multimodal approach to emotion recognition from latent representations learned with dynamical VAEs.
 Another interesting observation is that we need less than 10\% of the labeled data to reach 90\% of the maximal performance of the VQ-MDVAE model.

-Table~\ref{tab:emo_recog_results} compares the emotion category and intensity level classification performance (in terms of accuracy and F1-score in \%) of the proposed method VQ-MDVAE and the five other methods listed above.
-For the person-dependent evaluation (``PD'' section of the table), VQ-MDVAE demonstrates superior performance in detecting emotion categories (resp. emotion levels) on the MEAD dataset, outperforming VQ-DSAE-audio by 57.8\% (resp.
+Table~\ref{tab:emo_recog_results} compares the emotion category and intensity level classification performance of the proposed VQ-MDVAE method and the previously mentioned methods from the literature.
+We report the accuracy (in \%), defined as the ratio of correctly predicted instances to the total number of instances, and the F1-score (in \%), defined as the harmonic mean of the precision and recall.
+For the person-dependent evaluation (``PD'' section of the table), VQ-MDVAE demonstrates superior performance in recognizing emotion categories (resp. emotion levels) on the MEAD dataset, outperforming VQ-DSAE-audio by 57.8\% (resp.
 35.2\%), VQ-DSAE-visual by 47.6\% (resp.
 40.6\%), and wav2vec by 22\% (resp.
 28.5\%) of accuracy.
-On the RAVDESS dataset, it can be observed that VQ-MDVAE pre-trained on MEAD and finetuned on RAVDESS (in an unsupervised manner) outperforms the fully-supervised state-of-the-art method \cite{chumachenko2022self} (AV transformer) by 0.2\% of accuracy and 1.0\% of F1-score.
+On the RAVDESS dataset, it can be observed that VQ-MDVAE pre-trained on MEAD and finetuned on RAVDESS (in an unsupervised manner) outperforms the fully-supervised state-of-the-art method \citep{chumachenko2022self} (AV transformer) by 0.2\% of accuracy and 1.0\% of F1-score.
 Note that the AV transformer cannot be trained simultaneously on MEAD and RAVDESS because the emotion labels in these two datasets are different.
 On the contrary, the proposed VQ-MDVAE model can be pre-trained on any emotional audiovisual speech dataset, precisely because it is unsupervised.
 The learned representation can then be used to train a supervised classification model.
 This evaluation confirms that the static audiovisual latent variable $\w$ learned by the proposed VQ-MDVAE is an effective representation for audiovisual speech emotion recognition.
-Indeed, as shown in Figure \ref{fig:2D-visualisation} of Appendix~\ref{appendix:visualization}, emotion categories and levels form distinct clusters in the static audiovisual latent space of the VQ-MDVAE model.
+Indeed, as shown in Figure \ref{fig:2D-visualisation} of \ref{appendix:visualization}, emotion categories and levels form distinct clusters in the static audiovisual latent space of the VQ-MDVAE model.